 If anyone has had this nsinvalidargumentexception problem while using Evernote on their iPhone please let us know what’s worked for you to get your Evernote back up and running.

-Unleash Evernote's Real Power in just 24 hours and take control of Your clutter, with Evernote Essentials!
+Unleash Evernote's Real Power in just one day and take control of Your life, with Evernote Essentials!

 Top 5 Books you should have read before you turn 30